Business Operating Grants

 3

-You may not use the grant funds for the general marketing of your business/products/services.
-A marketing campaign is eligible if it is being used to market a new product or service offering for a limited amount of time.
-This campaign needs to have a measurable impact on the business’ growth and profitability.
-If you are unsure about what is an eligible marketing project, please contact Rebecca Mead at rebecca@middlesexchamber.com.
+You may not use the grant funds for general marketing of your business/products/services.
+A marketing campaign is eligible if it is used to promote a new product or service offering for a limited amount of time and has a measurable impact on the business’s growth and profitability.
+If you are unsure about what an eligible marketing project is, please contact Rebecca Mead at rebecca@middlesexchamber.com.

 L